In: computer, software.

 Version control (also known as revision control, source control, or source code management) is a class of systems responsible for managing changes to computer programs, documents, large web sites, or other collections of information.

-The concept of backing up your “data” iteratively, so you can roll-back to specific versions as needed.
-At the most basic level, version control could be achieved by making a “.zip” of your data every day.
+The concept of backing up your “data” iteratively, so you can roll-back to specific versions as needed is very old.
+At the most basic level, version control could be achieved by making a “.zip” file backup of your data every day.

 Applications